woodrush/lambda-8cc/README.md

 Hello, world!
 ```

-Not only can lambda-8cc compile C to x86, it can compile C to lambda calculus terms like [rot13.lam](out/rot13.lam) that runs on the same lambda calculus interpreter used to run lambda-8cc itself.
-lambda-8cc first compiles C programs to an intermediate assembly like [rot13.s](out/rot13.s) and then compiles it to various formats.
+Not only can lambda-8cc compile C to x86, but it can also compile C to lambda calculus terms like [rot13.lam](out/rot13.lam).
+Compiled lambda terms run on the same lambda calculus interpreter used to run lambda-8cc itself. lambda-8cc first compiles C programs to an intermediate assembly ([rot13.s](out/rot13.s)) and then compiles it to various formats.

 lambda-8cc is based on the following 3 projects:
 The first one is [LambdaVM](https://github.com/woodrush/lambdavm) written by the author of this repo [Hikaru Ikuta](https://github.com/woodrush),